RSN Rayer: RSN Rayer's dispute with Perlis Mufti

 Recently, a controversy arose between RSN Rayer, the Member of Parliament for Jelutong, and Datuk Dr. Mohd Asri Zainul Abidin, the Mufti of Perlis, regarding the participation of Dr. Zakir Naik in a religious event in Perlis.
 Dr. Zakir Naik, a preacher who was previously barred from delivering public lectures in Malaysia since 2019, was reported to have spoken at the event.
 RSN Rayer questioned the authorities about his appearance, given the previous ban on his public speeches.

 In response, Dr. Mohd Asri defended Zakir Naik's participation, stating that he had been granted official credentials to teach Islam in Perlis.
 However, the Mufti's remarks included references to Hindu religious practices, particularly the sacred ash ("vibhuti") applied on the forehead, which RSN Rayer found offensive.

 RSN Rayer expressed that he felt insulted by the remarks and demanded an apology from Dr. Asri.
 He clarified that, as a Member of Parliament, it was his responsibility to raise public concerns and that he had no intention of interfering in Islamic affairs.

 However, Dr. Asri denied any intent to insult and argued that his statement had been misinterpreted.
 He also questioned Rayer's understanding of the Malay language, further fueling the dispute.

-This incident highlights the importance of respectful dialogue in a multicultural society in Malaysia.
-Public figures, both political and religious, should be mindful of their statements to avoid offending any community Because Islam is the official religion of Malaysia.